Dioscuri Centre for Chromatin Biology and Epigenomics

 My current research is centered around the molecular evolution and function of interlaminar astrocytes (ILAs).
 I am particularly interested in understanding the evolutionary progression of ILAs and their impact on neurodegenerative diseases and neuroinflammation.
 In addition to my scientific pursuits, I have a passion for traveling, cooking, and music.

-Ola Piotrowska, MSc
+Aleksandra Piotrowska, MSc

 Research Technician

+I am interested in the molecular bases of inheritance, in particular, in how epigenetics shapes the identity of a cell.
 In 2019, I obtained a Master’s Degree in Molecular Biotechnology at the University of Warsaw.
 My project was aimed at the development of molecular biology methods to diagnose chosen rare genetic disorders.
+I also studied Bioethics at the Faculty of Philosophy.

 Ewelina Borsuk, MSc